pchiorean/Indentz/docs/FILES.md

-`GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document `ReplaceFonts.jsx`                 |        | Replaces fonts from a substitution list `SwatchesSave.jsx`                 |        | Saves document's swatches to a list `SwatchesCleanup.jsx`              |    ⇧F2 | Converts RGB swatches to CMYK, renames them to C= M= Y= K=, deletes unused `PageMarginsFromSelection.jsx`     |    ⌥F3 | Sets the page margins to the selected objects bounds
+`GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document `ReplaceFonts.jsx`                 |        | Replaces fonts from a substitution list `ReplaceLinks.jsx`                 |        | Replaces document links from a substitution list `SwatchesSave.jsx`                 |        | Saves document's swatches to a list `SwatchesCleanup.jsx`              |    ⇧F2 | Converts RGB swatches to CMYK, renames them to C= M= Y= K=, deletes unused `PageMarginsFromSelection.jsx`     |    ⌥F3 | Sets the page margins to the selected objects bounds